Halsu/halsu-plugins-for-streaming/README.md

 ### Enable Defringing

-Activates the erosion-based defringe algorithm to remove chromatic aberration and color fringing from semi-transparent edges.
+Activates the erosion-based defringe algorithm to remove color fringing and background contamination from semi-transparent edges by replaching the edge color with nearby samples from the opaque core of the foreground subject.
 Particularly useful for cleaning up edges from keyers.
 Can save a shot - or ruin it.
 Use carefully, only when needed.

 **Performance**: The defringe algorithm is computationally intensive.
 Disable it when not needed, or reduce the search radius for better performance.